retog/scuttle-shell-browser/README.md

 To run the example you need to have the extension intalled and access the example page.

-    npm run-script start:ext
+    npm run-script run

 This should start a browser with the extension.
 Alternatively you can also load the extension from the `webext` folder as temporary extension in your browser.
-Access the file `page.html` in the `site` folder.

-    npm run-script serve
+It also start a web--server serving the `site` on port 9090.

-Now you can access http://localhost:9090/page.html
+Now you can access http://localhost:9090/